5A. JOZSEF LAPIKAS, born Vicze 1883, deceased 1936, buried Marisel,[1]

 changed his name to LAPEKAS (before 1910),[104]

-listed in the 1910 USA Federal Census as Jim Lapikas (Lapekas), age 23, together with his wife Helen Lapikas (Lapekas), age 20, living in Allegan, Michigan,
+listed in the 1910 USA Federal Census as Jim Lapikas (Lapekas), age 23, together with his wife Helen Lapikas (Lapekas), age 20, no children, living in Allegan, Michigan,

-listed in the 1920 USA Federal Census as Ignac Lapekas, age 33, together with his wife Helen Lapekas, age 30, living in Van Buren, Michigan,
+listed in the 1920 USA Federal Census as Ignac Lapekas, age 33, together with his wife Helen Lapekas, age 30, and 4 children, living in Decatur, Van Buren, Michigan,

 listed in the 1930 USA Federal Census as James Lapikas, age 45, together with his wife Helen Lapikas, age 40, living in Van Buren, Michigan,